tuckerweibell/recipe/packages/recipe/src/components/EzLineChart/EzLineChart.md

 ---
-name: EzBarChart
+name: EzLineChart
-title: Bar Chart
+title: Line Chart
 category: Data
-path: '/components/ez-bar-chart'
+path: '/components/ez-line-chart'
 tags: ['chart', 'graph', 'bar', 'line', 'progress']
 ---

-Bar charts are a [type of chart](https://help.flourish.studio/article/25-line-bar-and-pie-charts) consisting of a series of bars that describe a dataset.
+Line charts are a [type of chart](https://help.flourish.studio/article/25-line-bar-and-pie-charts) consisting of a line that describe a dataset.

 ---

 ## Best Practices

-- Bar charts are used to show change over time, especially for a single series
+- Line charts are used to a changing time series
-- Bar charts are good for comparing relative size
+- Line charts are good for showing trends over time

 ---

 ## Examples

-### Basic bar chart
+### Basic line chart

-Bar charts should include a title and be contained in an `EzCard`.
-The card title can optionally have a description and icon.
+Line charts should include a title and be contained in an `EzCard` container.
+The title can optionally have a description and icon.

-To chart a dataset as a bar chart, provide a dataset as a `data` array of objects with `x` and `y` values.
+To chart a dataset as a line chart, provide a dataset as a `data` array of objects with `x` and `y` values.

 For example: